priyankt3i/VidWeaver/README.md

-# 🎬 AI Video Producer
+# 🎬 VidWeaver - AI Video Producer

 An application to transform a collection of documents into a fully produced YouTube video using AI.
 This app guides users through processing documents, generating a script, and producing a video with AI-powered narration and visuals, designed to run on iOS, Android, and the web.